hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforAdmins/carrier-grade.dashboard.default.quotas.md

 # HP Helion OpenStack&#174; Carrier Grade (Alpha): Managing project quotas

+You can change the default values that appear for quotas when [creating a new project](/helion/commercial/carrier/dashboard/managing/projects/creating/).

+To set default values:

 1. [Launch the HP Helion OpenStack Helion Dashboard](/helion/openstack/carrier/dashboard/login/).

 2. Click the **System Information** link on the **Admin** dashboard **Defaults** panel.